locationtech/geomesa/docs/user/datastores/query_planning.rst

 .. note::

-    Cached statistics, and thus cost-based query planning, are currently only implemented for the Accumulo data store
+    Cached statistics, and thus cost-based query planning, are currently only implemented for the Accumulo and Redis data stores

 GeoMesa will collect stats during ingestion, and store them for use in query planning.
 The stats collected are: